 Hazardous chemicals were found, including pesticides—that means a potential risk of cancer and both long and short-term negative health effects

 PLASTIC IN CBD

-Strict manufacturing and quality control requirements ensure an FDA-approved CBD product is free from pesticides, pollutants, toxins, and metals like lead—that means you can feel confident about safety no matter where you live because regulations are on a federal level as opposed to state by stateSee which companies the FDA has sent warning letters to about selling unsafe CBD
+Strict manufacturing and quality control requirements ensure an FDAapproved CBD product is free from pesticides, pollutants, toxins, and metals like lead—that means you can feel confident that it is contaminant free no matter where you live because regulations are on a federal level as opposed to state by stateSee which companies the FDA has sent warning letters to about selling unsafe CBD

 is eligible for insurance coverage